airbnb/javascript/README.md

 ## <a name='objects'>Objects</a>

-  - Use the literal syntax for object creation
+  - Use the literal syntax for object creation.

     ```javascript
     // bad